MarketSquare/robotframework-openapidriver/docs/README.md

 - Only JSON request and response bodies are currently supported.
 - The unique identifier for a resource as used in the ``paths`` section of the openapi document is expected to be the ``id`` property on a resource of that type.
-- Limited support for query strings.
+- Limited support for query strings and headers.
-- No support for headers at this time.
 - Limited support for authentication
     - ``username`` and ``password`` can be passed as parameters to use Basic Authentication
     - A [requests AuthBase instance](https://docs.python-requests.org/en/latest/api/#authentication)
         can be passed and it will be used as provided.
     - No support for per-endpoint authorization levels (just simple 401 validation).
-- ``exclusiveMinimum`` and ``exclusiveMaximum`` not supported yet.
 - byte, binary, date, date-time string formats not supported yet.